KitaitiMakoto/epub-maker/README.markdown

 ### Rake task ###

 **CAUTION**: Still work in progress.
-API will be modified in the future.
+File path to require and API will be modified in the future.

+    require 'epub/maker/task'

     DIR = 'path/to/dir/holding/contents'
     EPUB::Maker::Task.new @epub_name do |task|